 Projects per year

-- Interpersonal harmony
+- Interpersonal and team dynamics

 - Creativity and innovative behaviour